Alarmod/MRI_MedicalAnalysis/ExtractYoloObjectsFromDICOM/README.md

 _https://www.boost.org_

 # Ways of using
-1. Run _ExtractYoloObjectsFromDICOM.exe 1_ on original DICOM-dataset, which allows you to replace the original files with masks with expanded ones using dilate morphological operation.
-Original PNG files with binary masks will be replaced, save original folders before!
+1. Run _ExtractYoloObjectsFromDICOM.exe 1_ on original DICOM-dataset, that allows You to replace the original files with masks with expanded ones using dilate morphological operation.
+Original PNG-files with binary masks will be replaced, save original folders before!

 Example of _ExtractYoloObjectsFromDICOM.exe 1_ execution can be downloaded here: https://drive.google.com/file/d/1SJ1TNAfcWX5mexRBFR_jyzMFN-3xsurI/view?usp=sharing

 2. To generate training and testing datasets in Yolo format, run _ExtractYoloObjectsFromDICOM.exe 0_

-3. Yol have also the ability to directly convert directories with IMA files into YOLO format, with further processing using an artificial neural network:
+3. You have also the ability to directly convert directories with IMA-files into YOLO format, with further processing using an artificial neural network:

 _ExtractYoloObjectsFromDICOM.exe convert ./dataset/_